Amirularif/BaseLayout/README.md

 --------------------
 # Contributors

 This app is actually my project for Mobile programming class that i took last semester 03/22 - 06/22.
-I work with korean students.
+I work with korean students, so the app is in Korean.

 --------------------
 # IDE